PaulBratslavsky/migration-guide-stream-post/README.md

 <img width="667" alt="strapilogin" src="https://user-images.githubusercontent.com/6153188/181594748-b5c2b164-1b5f-46b8-a6ea-cb91f290cc1d.png">

-So go ahead and create a new user admin and login.
-You should have no data in your app.
+**Important**: do not create a new user admin and login.
+Wait until you complete all the code migration steps to initialize the database.

+It's not a big deal if you do.
+You will juwst have to delete it once more and reinitialize the database when running v4.

 We will save the `old_data.db` to use in a later post when we cover data migration.